shaundon/codakuma-website/cv.markdown

 As part of the engineering leadership team I also drove lots of other initiatives, like our levelling and career progression frameworks.

-In October 2022 I decided to move out of management.
-Since then I've continued to lead engineers in an informal capacity, and have led from the front by building [Duffel Links](https://duffel.com/links), a brand-new white label product, which was delivered in record time.
+In October 2022 I decided to move out of management, and switched to leading engineers in an informal capacity, leading from the front by building [Duffel Links](https://duffel.com/links), a brand-new white label product, which was delivered in record time.

 ### ✈️ &nbsp;[Skyscanner](https://skyscanner.net)